andreamunafo/deeprl-tennis/report.md

 self.fc3 = nn.Linear(fc2, action_size)
 ```

-where state_size=24 (each agent observes a state with length 24), fc1=512, fc2=256, action_size=2.
+where `state_size=24` (each agent observes a state with length 24), `fc1=512`, `fc2=256`, `action_size=2`.
 Each linear layer is followed by a `ReLU` activation function, except for the last one which uses a `tanh` to constrain the action values to the correct range.
 Each agent implements its own Actor network.

-The Critic network in this implementation uses the same architecture, except for the last linear layer that has no non-linear activation after it and is used to directly output the q-values.
+The Critic network in this implementation uses the same architecture, except for the last linear layer that has no non-linear activation after it and is used to directly output q-values.
 Both agents use the same global Critic network.

 A replay buffer is used to stabilise training.
 Each agent waits for the buffer to contain at least `BATCH_SIZE` experiences before learning.
 Once learning starts, a single learning update is done at every timestep.